Top 10 Strangest Borders In The World Today

 Photo: Amusing Planet

-The unusual situation of the Hotel Arbez grew out of a dispute between France and Switzerland over possession of the Vallée des Dappes, just south and west of the tiny town of La Cure.
-Though the valley had little value as a territorial possession, it provided an accessible military route between France and Savoy.
-Annexed by Napoleonic France in 1802, it was returned to Switzerland by the Congress of Vienna, though the French continued to call for its retrocession.
-After several attempts to acquire the area were firmly rebuffed by the Swiss, France decided in 1862 to offer a nearby section of its own territory, comparable in size, in exchange.
-The Swiss agreed, and a treaty was accordingly signed in Bern by which slightly less than 8 square kilometres (3 sq mi) changed hands.
-While La Cure had previously been located entirely inside France, the new boundary was slated to cut the village—including some residences and a pub—in half.
-The treaty stipulated that any already-existing structure bisected by the border was to be left undisturbed, and this gave one local businessman an idea.
+The Hotel Arbez's unusual situation arose from a dispute between France and Switzerland over ownership of the Vallée des Dappes, which lies just south and west of the tiny town of La Cure.
+Though the valley had little territorial value, it provided a convenient military route between France and Savoy.
+Napoleonic France annexed it in 1802, but the Congress of Vienna returned it to Switzerland, despite French calls for its return.
+After several attempts to acquire the area were rebuffed by the Swiss, France decided in 1862 to offer a nearby section of comparable size of its own territory in exchange.
+The Swiss agreed, and a treaty was signed in Bern that transferred ownership of slightly less than 8 square kilometers (3 square miles).
+While La Cure had previously been entirely within France, the new boundary was set to split the village in half, including some residences and a pub.
+The treaty required that any existing structure bisected by the border be left alone, which sparked an idea in one local businessman.

 20. Llivia, Spain/France